wujiayi9931/Task3-Prs/DL-120243505072-python-oj/weekly_summary/week1.md

 2.expression for target in iterable if condition

+3.
-3.expression for target1 in iterable if condition1
+expression   for target1 in iterable if condition1

              for target2 in iterable if condition2